Aggregations in Power BI Desktop (Preview)

 The following query hits the aggregation because CalendarMonth is covered by the aggregation table, and CategoryName is accessible via one-to-many relationships.
 The Sum aggregation for SalesAmount is used.

-The following query will not hit the aggregation because CalendarDay is not covered by the aggregation table.
+The following query doesn't hit the aggregation because CalendarDay is not covered by the aggregation table.

 The following time-intelligence query will not hit the aggregation because the DATESYTD function generates a table of CalendarDay values, which is not covered by the aggregation table.